AlvarBer/Persimmon/docs/src/implementation.md

 modifications to the backend needed.

-In order to avoid repetition extensive use of classes coupled with reusable custom kivy Widgets was used.
+In order to avoid repetition extensive use of classes coupled with reusable custom kivy Widgets were used.
 This for example meant that each individual pin on each block is a class, this proved useful for defining matching pins in different blocks (like when connection a pin that sends data to a pin that receives it).